 Trinitarian economy is the expression of an anarchical power which moves to and through the divine persons according to an essentially vicarious paradigm.
 There is no way to assign to one person the original foundation of power.
 Power has a Trinitarian form; it circulates vicariously in this form.
 (Agamben, 2011c: n.p.)

-The second implication refers to the relationship between the two poles.
+The second implication refers to the relationship between the two poles of sovereignty and government.
 The relationship between sovereignty and government is not political, or juridical; it is economic, or administrative.
 The relationship between different orders and forms of power is not related to obedience (political) or norm (juridical).
 Thus, a second implication of The kingdom and the glory is that power is not related to a juridical-political paradigm, and therefore it does not derive from authority and is not transferred through norms.
 Power is related to an administrative activity.
 In fact, the relationship between the two poles is driven by voluntary action.